 What companies are eligible to apply?

-Primary employers are defined as businesses that receive 50% or more of their revenues from outside Boulder County excluding hotels, motels, retailers and food service facilities.
+Primary employers are defined as businesses that receive 50 percent or more of their revenues from outside Boulder County excluding hotels, motels, retailers and food service facilities.
 These businesses bring new revenue into the local economy and support secondary employers like restaurants, retail stores, services, and hotels.
 Applicants may be renovating new or current space or making investments in equipment or other fixed assets.

 What are the sustainability guidelines?

 Companies must demonstrate compliance with environmental, social, and community sustainability guidelines listed on the application form.
 Applicants have a choice of which guidelines to pick based on what best fits their company.
 Guidelines cover social sustainability areas such as health insurance, nonprofit support, and employee wellness.
 Community and environmental guidelines include areas of energy efficiency, waste reduction, and transportation.